barchart/crypter/README.md

 Keep your private key in a safe place, and distribute it to your container hosts when they are built.
-We use puppetmaster to store the key locally and copy it to Docker host machines during image building.
+We use puppetmaster to store the key locally and copy it to Docker host nodes during image building.

 #### Running the daemon